RenPen3/dev-portfolio-template/README.md

 Thank you for downloading the Minimalistic Developer Portfolio Template!
 Follow the instructions below to set up and view your portfolio.

 ## Step 1: Download and Install an IDE
 To edit and view your developer portfolio template, you'll need to use an Integrated Development Environment (IDE).
-We recommend using Visual Studio Code (VSCode).
+I recommend using Visual Studio Code (VSCode).
 Here's how to get started:

 ### 1. Download VSCode: